MODULE 1: Approaching Cosmetic Products and Their Safety

 9

-Attendance Days: All day is fully ONLINE; thus Covid-safe
+Attendance Days: All day is fully ONLINE; no wasted time for travel applies

 9